 \begin{prop} For any CQAS $\Ass=\{A_0,A_1,\dots,A_d\}$, the elements are linearly independent.
 That is, $\dim\spanlin\Ass=d+1$. \end{prop} \begin{proof} Follows directly from Proposition~\ref{P.coco}. \end{proof}

-Finally, we are ready to describe the relationship with the coherent algebras in the cocommutative case:
+Finally, we are ready to explain the relationship with coherent algebras.

-\begin{thm} For any CQAS $\Ass$, the space $\Alg:=\spanlin\Ass$ is a cocommutative quantum coherent algebra.
-Conversely, for any cocommutative quantum coherent algebra $\Alg$, there is a unique (up to the order of the matrices $A_1,\dots,A_d$) CQAS such that $\Alg=\spanlin\Ass$.
-In addition, $\Ass$ is commutative if and only if $\Alg$ is commutative. \end{thm} \begin{proof} The first part is clear -- by definition $\Alg$ is closed under both the products and contains both $I$ and $J$.
+\begin{thm} For any CQAS $\Ass$, the space $\Alg:=\spanlin\Ass$ is a homogeneous cocommutative quantum coherent algebra.
+Conversely, for any homogeneous cocommutative quantum coherent algebra $\Alg$, there is a unique (up to the order of the matrices $A_1,\dots,A_d$) CQAS such that $\Alg=\spanlin\Ass$. \end{thm} \begin{proof} The first part is clear -- by definition $\Alg$ is closed under both the products and contains both $I$ and $J$.

 For the second part, recall again that $\Alg$ is a finite-dimensional commutative C*-algebra with respect to the Schur product and the $*$-involution.
 Hence, we get the statement just applying the Gelfand duality.
-The set $\{A_0,A_1,\dots,A_d\}$ is defined to be the set of all minimal projections in $\Alg$.
+The set $\{A_0,A_1,\dots,A_d\}$ is defined to be the set of all minimal projections in $\Alg$ (with $A_0=I$).
 Checking that such a CQAS satisfies all the required properties is straightforward except for (4).

 To show (4), note first that since $A_i=A_i^*$, we have $A_i^\dag=A_i\Ctrans$.
 Now, observe that by Eq.~\eqref{eq.bulletinv}, the categorical transposition is an algebra $*$-isomorphism with respect to the Schur product and $*$-involution.
 (Actually, in general, it is an antiisomorphism, but thanks to the commutativity, the order of the operation does not matter.)
 So, if we transpose all elements of $\Alg$ and then construct all the minimal projections, we get the same set.
 Therefore, $A_i\Ctrans$ must be one of the $A_0,A_1,\dots,A_d$ for every $i$. \end{proof}